 "If miscarriage is suspected, ultrasound is used to assess the pregnancy and determine whether the fetuses are alive."

-Finding a cause for the miscarriage, especially if it is a treatable condition, may improve outcomes for the cat’s future pregnancies.
+Finding a cause for the miscarriage, especially if that cause is a treatable condition, may improve outcomes in future pregnancies.

 How is miscarriage treated or prevented?

-If a cat develops a fever during pregnancy, this may indicate an infection.
+A dog developing a fever during pregnancy may indicate an infection.
 Infections are typically treated with intravenous (IV) fluids and injectable antibiotics.
 This may prevent miscarriage or, if a miscarriage has already occurred, may prevent more severe medical complications with the mother.

 If hormonal imbalances are suspected, a progesterone supplement may be recommended.
 This medication is given daily until shortly before the expected due date to help maintain appropriate hormone levels to support pregnancy.
 This medication requires careful monitoring to prevent complications.